gpchn/How-to-get-started-programming-python/README.md

 ## introduction

 ### Summary
-It is an ordinary introductory book of Python programming.
+It is an ordinary book of Python programming.
+Not the best , but the most sincere.
+The author will try his best to gi ve readers what he has learned and what he has trodden on.
-Not the best, but the most sincere.
-The author will try hi s best to give readers what he has learned and what he has trodden on.
-The author is also self-taught, knowing that s elf-study is not easy.
-I hope this book can make readers f eel a little easier in their study.
+The author is also self-taught, knowing that self-study is not easy.
+I hope this book can make readers feel a little easier in their study.

 ## FAQ
 F: Should I refer to other Python books?
 Q: Of course.
 There are many better and more professional Python tutorial books than this one.
 My suggestion is to read them together.

 F: Can I quote the contents of books?
 Q: You are very welcome, but you can get a famous source.
-Please refer to the "License" at the bottom of the document for details.
+Please refer to the "License" at the bottom of the docume nt for details.

 F: I have some questions that I don't understand or can't solve.
 Can I ask the author?
 Q: Please look at the "Contact" below.
-The author will reply as soon as he sees it!
+The author will re ply as soon as he sees it!

 ## Contact
 Wechat: 18331883250